RTEMS/rtems-docs/c-user/barrier_manager.rst

 .. _rtems_barrier_wait:

-BARRIER_OBTAIN - Acquire a barrier
+BARRIER_OBTAIN - Wait at a barrier
 ----------------------------------
 .. index:: obtain a barrier
 .. index:: lock a barrier